<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 • personal information collected, used, or disclosed before PIPA came into effect.

-In addition, according to BC’s OIPC, public bodies are also excluded from PIPA compliance.
-These include “provincial government ministries, local governments, universities, colleges, public school boards, regional health authorities, hospitals, self-regulating professional bodies and Crown corporations (other than BC Rail, to which PIPA applies).”
+In addition, according to the OIPC, public bodies are also excluded from compliance with the BC Privacy Act.
+These include “provincial government ministries, local governments, universities, colleges, public school boards, regional health authorities, hospitals, self-regulating professional bodies and Crown corporations (other than BC Rail, to which BC privacy law applies).”

-How can I keep my organization PIPA-BC compliant?
+How can I keep my organization compliant with the British Columbia Privacy Act

-PIPA-BC mandates that consent has to be obtained prior to data collection and processing, similar to PIPEDA or PIPA-AB, which is why compliance with BC-PIPA is summed up by the OPC (Office of the Privacy Commissioner) in 7 guidelines for obtaining meaningful consent as follows:
+BC privacy law mandates that consent has to be obtained prior to data collection and processing, similar to PIPEDA or Alberta privacy law, which is why compliance with the British Columbia Privacy Act is summed up by the OIPC in 7 guidelines for obtaining meaningful consent as follows:

 Emphasize key elements